 Who can join the adventure?

-From 2015 to 2017, the voyage was private for Co-op Members on shared trips aboard Aldebaran.
-Starting in 2018, our sailing co-op welcomes New Guests aboard the boat in French Polynesia.
-See How to Participate and send us an email at email@example.com.
+Our voyage is private for Co-op Members on shared trips aboard Aldebaran & Selaví.
+Membership is by referral or application.
+See How to Participate and send us an email at firstname.lastname@example.org.

 Ocean Health: “Cruising with a Cause” :